BrinlyJaja/PROJECT2-CS2334-/README.md

 `avgSpeed(TripPoint a, TripPoint b)`: Should return the average speed between two points in kilometers per hour.
 This method should work no matter which order the points are given in.

-## Grading

-Plagiarism will not be tolerated under any circumstances.
-Participating students will be penalized depending on the degree of plagiarism.
-It includes "No-code" sharing among the students.
-It can lead to academic misconduct reporting to the authority if identical code is found among students.

-You will be graded on:
-* Zybooks submission: 80 points
-* Github commits (10 commits): 10 points
-* Javadocs: 10 points

-Note that the data file used in Zybooks is different from the one in GitHub so your solution should be a general solution.

 Submit your project before the due date/time. **No late submissions allowed.**